Dudemullet/welcomeproject_cohort3/README.md

 Implement the necessary methods to have a working chat room.

 ## Server interaction
 There are 2 ways of interaction the chat server.
-You sending messages or recieving messages.
-The way you send messages is visa the `socket.emit` function.
+You send messages or recie messages.
+The way you send messages is via the `socket.emit` function.
 You listen, *or recieve*, for messages via `socket.on` function.

 ### Format
 - `socket.emit('event_name', msg)`